The State supports companies' training efforts by offering aid in funding their training plans.

 A video tutorial and a simulator for calculating co-funding are available to provide you with a better understanding of the co-funding scheme.

-Access the application for co-funding and the video tutorial on-line on the lifelong-learning.lu platform.
+Access the application form, the simulator and the on-line tutorial on the lifelong-learning.lu platform.

 Processing consists of an analysis of compliance, covering both quality and quantity, with the eligibility criteria laid down in the legislation.